The Columbia Protocol for Your Setting

 The Columbia Lighthouse Project provides the Columbia Protocol, also known as the Columbia-Suicide Severity Rating Scale (C-SSRS), for use in a multitude of community and healthcare settings.
 These are places where individuals and teams have the access and opportunity to systematically assess risk and save lives.
 Examples include:

 - First response agencies, such as police and fire departments

 - Correctional facilities

-You do not need special permission from us to take the C-SSRS tools and use them in your setting, create your own unique triage next steps, or embed the C-SSRS in your electronic health record keeping systems (EHR).
+You do not need special permission from us to take the Columbia Protocol tools and use them in your setting, create your own unique triage next steps, or embed the Columbia Protocol in your electronic health record keeping systems (EHR).
 We are happy to look at any materials you develop, policies you write or screenshots of your EHR to confirm their accuracy.
-You can send them to us at firstname.lastname@example.org.
+You can send them to us at email@example.com.

-See our C-SSRS for Research page for versions of the scale and information for researchers.
+See our C-SSRS for Research page for scales and information for researchers.

-It’s easy to assemble and download a toolkit of the C-SSRS versions and related documents you need to assess suicidal ideation and behavior.
+It’s easy to assemble and download a toolkit of the Columbia Protocol Scales and related documents you need to assess suicidal ideation and behavior.
 Modifications to the basic screener and the community card have been made to customize the triage or messaging for specific settings.
 The core Columbia Protocol questions do not vary.
 Just make the selections below to see options for your setting.